 Our estimates of first order autocorrelation recruitment residuals were mostly weak and positive, similar to that of Fogarty et al (2001) and that of Ricard et al (2016), suggestive of similar environmental forcing from year to year.
 The correlations between recruitment series for sympatric cod and haddock stocks were also mainly non-significant and positive implying that within the same ecosystem, the environmental conditions had a similar (weak) effect on cod and haddock recruitment.
 Covariation in recruitment among species is not uncommon in the marine environment (Myers et al. 1997).
 For instance, in the Barents Sea, strong year classes of different species do coincide but tend to do so only in warm years (e.g. Dingsør et al 2007, Landa et al 2014).
 However, the effect of environmental drivers on recruitment is rarely stationary (Hidalgo et al 2012, Brosset et al 2020).
 In the Barents Sea during the recent anomalous warm years, the effect of temperature has become less important and the correlation between cod and haddock recruitment has weakened (this study, and Bogstad et al 2013).

 Using steepness as a measure of reproductive resilience, we found that overall haddock were as resilient as cod (Pre-1993), or possibly more resilient than cod (Recent period).
 This is a surprising result since we expected the pre-1993 period to yield higher resilience for cod than haddock as found by Fogarty et al. (2001).
-However, the input data we used was different from that used by Fogarty et al (2001) but a direct comparison was not possible since the most of the original data was no longer available.
+However, the input data we used was different from that used by Fogarty et al (2001) a direct comparison was not possible since the most of the original data was no longer available.
 Stock assessment models do change considerably over time and can render changes in historical series of SSB and R as new and revised data are added.
 Notably, there are now more sophisticated methods for estimating mortality, e.g. discard mortality of juvenile haddock in the North Sea and Irish Sea (ICES 2021 a,b) and its inclusion can cause an increase in the ratio of recruits per spawner.

 We hypothesize that haddock’s greater resilience since 1993 is partly because warming trends benefit haddock more so than cod.
 Haddock has been found to perform physiologically better than cod in warmer conditions (Norin et al. 2019).
 The geographic distribution of exploited haddock stocks in western Atlantic does not extend as far north as the cod stocks.
 In the eastern Atlantic, the Barents Sea is the northernmost distribution range of both species, and there cod extend further north than haddock (ICES 2020 wgibar).
 In the Irish Sea, in the southern edge of the range of cod and haddock, haddock and whiting (Merlangius merlangus) have overtaken the former dominant role of cod (Elliot et al 2018).
 Cod recruitment is predicted to decline with warming at the southernmost distribution range (e.g. Fogarty et al 2008).
 Overall, there are fewer studies on the impact of warming on haddock compared to cod (Klein et al 2016), but somewhat less negative warming impact on haddock reproduction compared to cod has been reported (Klein et al 2016).
 The most compelling evidence is an unpublished study comparing the role of temperature on steepness of cod and haddock (Mantzouni and MacKenzie 2009), revealing an overall positive temperature effect of haddock steepness, whereas for cod the impact was dome shaped.HOW CAN THIS BE STATED IF IT IS AN UNPUBLISHED/ UNREVIEWED DOCUMENT A study comparing the impact of temperature on steepness across all cod stocks found that temperature was negative for steepness in temperatures above 5°C (Mantzouni et al 2010).
 No comparable study has been conducted across haddock stocks.